Chef Lawrence Barrow Wiki, Age, Great British Menu

 Great British Menu contestant Lawrence Barrow was born and raised in Ballymena, Northern Ireland.

-“I’ll be taking part in the 20th anniversary of @greatbritishmenu,” Chef Lawrence said.
+“I’ll be taking part in the 20th anniversary of @greatbritishmenu,” Chef Lawrence said at the time.
 “I’m super proud to be representing NI and competing against some top chefs from the region.”

-In the Great British Menu kitchen, Lawrence’s menu draws on his passion for storytelling, using food as a medium to celebrate Northern Ireland’s cultural icons through creative, visually striking dishes.
+In the Great British Menu kitchen, Lawrence’s menu drew on his passion for storytelling, using food as a medium to celebrate Northern Ireland’s cultural icons through creative, visually striking dishes.

 Lawrence Barrow’s Instagram is @lbarrow4.